 We know that physical activity has great health benefits for our children.
-But did you know that children who are more physically active perform better academically and have better memory and attention?
+But did you know that children who are more physically active have better academic performance, memory, and attention?
 It’s true!
-They are more focused, stay on task, have better recall and can move information from their short term to long term memory (1).
+They are more focused, stay on task, have better recall and short term memory (1).

 However, being physically active means more than just “running around” and “playing outside.”
-Yes, running, jumping and swimming are important but so are motor skill activities that focus on perceptual motor development and fundamental movement skills.
-Both improve overall brain function, but they activate children's brains differently (2).
-We need all of these brain skills to plan and make decisions from simple to most complex.
-It affects how we learn, remember, problem-solve, and pay attention (3).
+Yes, running, jumping and swimming often called cardio-respiratory activities or "cardio" are important for the heart.
+However, activities that focus on perceptual motor development and fundamental movement skills are also important.
+While, both cardio and motor skill activities improve overall brain function, they activate children's brains differently so we need each of these to plan and make decisions from simple to most complex (2).
+Physical activity can affect how we learn, remember, problem-solve, and pay attention (3).

 Cardio activities that increase the heart rate and breathing such as walking, running, dancing, skipping and jumping, have been shown to increase blood flow and oxygen to the brain and improve brain function.
 Researchers Hillman et al (2009) found that children with only 20 minutes of walking showed improved brain activity and performance on academic achievement tests and response accuracy (4).